Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Implementation and numerical experiments

 Figure~\ref{Fig:eigenmodes} visualizes two Floquet solutions, which are inhibited in the system with absorbing boundary conditions \eqref{eq:Absorbing} or Neumann boundary conditions \eqref{eq:Neumann}.
 The visualized approximations have been computed with $K=25$ and $p=10$.

-\emph{On frequency localization of eigenmodes:} Truncating the system \eqref{eq:weak-Floquet-freq-K} with a finite $K$ introduces a defect whose magnitudes depends on the decay of the Fourier coefficients of both $\kappa$ and $u_\omega$.
-Only if both components decay sufficiently fast, we can expect good approximations from the truncated system.
-While the decay of $\widehat \kappa_n$ is determined by the regularity of the given coefficients, a decay of the (unknown) $u_\omega$ would be desirable but can generally not be assumed.
-Figure~\ref{Fig:localization} shows the norm of the Fourier modes for a given $K=30$ computed with a sequence of increasingly refined space discretizations.
-For a coarse space discretization, which prohibits high spatial oscillations, the spectrum is strongly localized and an exponential decay of the temporal spectrum is observed.
-This might be explained by the connection of spatial and temporal oscillations in Lemma~\ref{lem:energy-identity-with-excit}, although a complete understanding of this phenomenon remains elusive.
-As the spatial discretization becomes more expressive, we observe an increasing amount of modes with stronger temporal oscillations, which corresponds to a weaker localization in the spectrum near $0$.
+\emph{On frequency localization of eigenmodes:} Truncating the system \eqref{eq:weak-Floquet-freq-K} with a finite $K$ introduces a defect whose magnitude depends on the decay of the Fourier coefficients of both $\kappa$ and $u_\omega$.
+While the decay of $\widehat \kappa_n$ is determined by the regularity of the given physical constants $\kappa$, a decay of the Fourier coefficients of the (unknown) $u_\omega$ would be desirable but can generally not be assumed.
+Figure~\ref{Fig:localization} shows the norms of the Fourier coefficients of the eigenmodes with a fixed truncation $K=30$ and a sequence of increasingly refined space discretizations.
+For a coarse space discretization, which prohibits high spatial oscillations, the spectrum is strongly localized around $0$ and an exponential decay of the temporal Fourier coefficients is observed.
+This could be explained by the connection of spatial and temporal oscillations in Lemma~\ref{lem:energy-identity-with-excit}, although a complete understanding of this phenomenon remains elusive.
+As spatial discretization becomes more expressive, we observe an increasing amount of modes with stronger temporal oscillations, which corresponds to a weaker localization of the temporal spectrum near $0$.
 For those modes, we do not expect that the truncation of the system yields a satisfactory result, since the truncation \eqref{eq:weak-Floquet-freq-K} then introduces a defect of $\mathcal O(1)$.
 This implies a spectral CFL-type condition: For any given space discretization, we require a sufficiently large $K$, to resolve all present modes (whose existence and completeness is guaranteed by Floquet-theory, formulated in Lemma~\ref{lem:Floquet}) to reduce the truncation error of \eqref{eq:weak-Floquet-freq-K} to a satisfactory tolerance.
-On the other hand, we observe that low-frequency modes are present even for space-discretizations that violate such a condition.
-Here, we expect a good agreement of associated modes from the truncated system \eqref{eq:weak-Floquet-freq-K} with their continuous counterparts in \eqref{eq:weak-Floquet-freq} (under the assumption of existence).
-Modes with arbitrary range in frequencies, which correspond to time-dependent solutions of low regularity, are not expected to be resolved by the presented approach, although any treatment of such solutions seems challenging.
-Even a method fully formulated in the time-domain, such as a time integration scheme, effectively filters high-oscillations to a certain degree and can therefore not be expected to overcome this difficulty.
+On the other hand, we observe that low-frequency modes are present even for space discretizations that violate such a condition.
+Here, we expect a good agreement of the associated modes from the truncated system \eqref{eq:weak-Floquet-freq-K} with their continuous counterparts in \eqref{eq:weak-Floquet-freq} (under the assumption of existence).